 This is when teachers have to rely on their knowledge of operant conditioning.
 For example, when it is time for recess the teacher may make some students stay inside to finish their work.
 When they complete the assignment that all of the other students have finished, then they can go outside to play too.

-In this scenario, staying inside is the negative reinforcer; finishing the assignment is the target behavior.
-So, when the students engage in the target behavior, the negative reinforcer will be removed.
+In this scenario, staying inside is the negative reinforcer; finishing the assignment is the goal behavior.
+So, when the students engage in the goal behavior, the negative reinforcer will be removed.

 5. P.E.
 Class